-What is so special about this racquet?
-Why does it seem to stand out among hundreds of other racquets?
+What is so special about this racket?
+Why does it seem to stand out among hundreds of other rackets?
 Is it worth the hype, and more importantly, should you get it?
 These and more are some of the issues I’ll be addressing in this Babolat Drive Max 110 review.

 Babolat Drive Max 110 Review

-This ultra-sleek and durable top tier tennis racquet, Babolat Drive Max 110 was released in 2013 as a response to some of the lapses the Drive Max 105 had.
+This ultra-sleek and durable top tier tennis racket, Babolat Drive Max 110 was released in 2013 as a response to some of the lapses the Drive Max 105 had.

-Already a favorite among players and trainers alike, the Babolat Drive Max 110 takes the crown when it comes to tennis racquets that deliver in sheer power and spin force.
+Already a favorite among players and trainers alike, the Babolat Drive Max 110 takes the crown when it comes to tennis rackets that deliver in sheer power and spin force.

-Since its release, this racquet has received a lot of accolades, and it’s not difficult to see why.
+Since its release, this racket has received a lot of accolades, and it’s not difficult to see why.